‘RHOC’ Star Vicki Gunvalson’s Son-In-Law Ryan Culberson Shades Her On Instagram During ‘Dirty John’

 Although Brooks Ayers never killed anyone, like the character in Dirty John, he lied about his cancer diagnosis and reportedly stole a substantial amount of money from Vicki Gunvalson.

-Vicki Gunvalson has had issues with Ryan Culberson in the past but these days, they appear to be getting along just fine.
+Vicki Gunvalson has had issues with Ryan Culberson in the past — but these days, they appear to be getting along just fine.
 In fact, the shade he threw her way in regard to her relationship with Brooks Ayers was likely all in good fun.
-After all, they were seen enjoying a visit to a brewery in Burlington, North Carolina around the time Culberson’s post was shared.
+After all, they were seen enjoying a visit to a brewery in Burlington, North Carolina, around the time that Culberson’s post was shared.

-As fans of The Real Housewives of Orange County may know, Gunvalson’s daughter and her husband moved to North Carolina with their two sons at the end of last year from their former home in Orange County.
+As fans of The Real Housewives of Orange County may know, Gunvalson’s daughter — and her daughter’s husband — moved to North Carolina with their two sons at the end of last year.
+They had previously lived in their former home in Orange County.

-To see more of Vicki Gunvalson and her family, don’t miss new episodes of The Real Housewives of Orange County on Monday nights at 9 p.m. on Bravo TV.
+To see more of Vicki Gunvalson and her family, don’t miss new episodes of The Real Housewives of Orange County on Monday nights.
+The show airs at 9 p.m. on Bravo TV.